 Calypso® Redlove Apple

 Calypso® Redlove Apple features very aromatic, sweet, firm and juicy, beautiful dark red flesh, the darkest of any of the Redlove apples, yet still very sweet and aromatic.
 Calypso contains 30-40% more anthocyanins than a typical apple, making them exceptionally healthful.
-Calypso ripens in mid to late September and can be stored until Christmas.
+Calypso ripens in mid to late September and can be stored until late December.
 An excellent variety for the home garden, it is resistant to scab and powdery mildew.
 Also makes a delicious pink sweet cider!

 From the breeding work of Markus Kobelt in Switzerland, these unique new varieties feature striking red flesh, great flavor and excellent disease resistance.
 These superior varieties are great additions to the home garden!

 Help your bare roots grow with the Transplanting Bundle found here.